Jmwofford/babyDiv_WDI-curriculum/instructor_notes/redux/state-management-and-intro-to-redux.md

 ### You Do - 10 min

 Read [this Medium post](https://medium.com/dailyjs/when-do-i-know-im-ready-for-redux-f34da253c85f) written by a developer who build a React app for the Australian Broadcast Corporation.
 It's a great real world example of how React becomes more and more difficult to handle as projects become more difficult.

-  - TODO: Write Questions about the article
+- After working on the app for a month, what are some of the pain points the team found by just using React by itself?
+- In your own words, describe how Redux handles data differently than React on its own.
 - According to the articles, what benefits did his team gain by using a State Management Library like Redux?

 ### Understanding Redux